jsamo25/Computational_Semantics_A1/README.md

 * `negative-words.csv`
 * `positive-words.csv`

-The graded part of the assignment is included in the following files:
+The graded part of the assignment is solved in the following files:

 1. `main_graded.py`
 2. `n_gram_test.py`